Course Descriptions

 Hormones and Behaviors (SOC)

-This course aims to explore the role hormones play in the study of behavior and developmental across various stages in the life course.
+This course aims to explore the role hormones play in the study of behavior and development across various stages in the life course.
 We will explore how biological mechanisms take part in explaining many different aspects of human (and nonhuman) behavior, and how these explanations fit into discourse from both psychology and the fields of evolutionary biology, neurophysiology, and behavioral economics.

 Prerequisites: PYC 2010 and one of PYC 2150, PYC 2200, PYC 2850 or NEU 2100